Geography

 Russia and the United States

-Atlantic Ocean to with the Bering Sea
+Atlantic Ocean to the Bering Sea

 Gibraltar

-Gibraltar and Peninsular Spain in Europe from Morocco in Africa.
+Gibraltar and Peninsular Spain in Europe, from Morocco in Africa.

 Atlantic Ocean to the Mediterranean Sea